 In partnership with the Blue Shield of California Foundation, we created a learning community of curated experts and resources to help your organization gather the necessary data, build innovative partnerships, and develop long-term solutions to address the upstream factors impacting health of communities you serve.

 Building on activities already underway in clinics across California, we hope this program acts as an example of applying assets and expertise to this challenge.
 We also hope it provides you with ideas to experiment with and helps to clarify your role in addressing SDOH in a sustainable way.
-CCI continues to engage community partners today, with the hope of learning how we might better support the health care system in addressing social needs.
+CCI continues to engage clinics and community partners today, with the hope of learning how we might better support the health care system in addressing social needs, through offerings such as the Population Health Learning Network, Resilient Beginnings Collaborative and Moving Clinics Upstream.